zoevas/Intervention_prediction/README.md

 - Prediction of Intervention prediction
 - UI for giving the new input to the prediction model

+The prediction can be easily tailored to other predictions by changing the target variable to be other type of intervention such as red blood transfusion, vassopressor usage, non-invasive ventilation.
+The main changes will be to the cohort selection query for retrieving the corresponding target variable.

 ## Step-by-step instructions
 ### Setting up the MIMIC III dataset on a postgres database
 At least 47GB should be available on the disk.